rails/rails/guides/source/active_record_callbacks.md

 #### Create Callbacks

-Create callbacks are triggered by the `create` method.
-They can be called before, after, and around the object is created.
+Create callbacks are triggered whenever the record is persisted (i.e. "saved") to the underlying database **for the first time**, in other words, when we're saving a new record, via the `create`, `save`, or `update` methods.
+They are called before, after and around the object is created.

 ```ruby
 class User < ApplicationRecord